 By the time the Hebrews had a say in it, the name Jerusalem had been long established.
 Most likely, the original name, that sounded something like Urusalimum or Ursalimmu, meant Foundation Of Shalem, the latter being a known Ugaritic god.
-The reason why the Hebrews didn't rename the city when they had the chance may be because its name was easily transliterated into something very striking in Hebrew.
+The reason why the Hebrews didn't rename the city when they had the chance may be because its name was easily transliterated into something very striking in Hebrew (see below).

 Perhaps the name Jerusalem was never changed, but only Hebraized, because it seems to mean Rain Of Peace.

 Jerusalem was to be the radiating heart of a world of completeness and wholeness.
 It seems that history supplied her with a most suiting name.

 For a meaning of the name Jerusalem, NOBSE Study Bible Name List reads Possession Of Peace.
 Jones' Dictionary of Old Testament Proper Names reads Foundation Of Peace.